elves/elvish/README.md

 This project aims to explore the potentials of the Unix shell.
 It is a work in progress; things will change without warning.
 The [issues list](https://github.com/elves/elvish/issues) contains many things I'm working on.

-Discuss elvish by joining #elvish on freenode, the [Gitter room](https://gitter.im/elves/elvish-public) or the [international user group on Telegram](https://telegram.me/elvish).
+Discuss Elvish by joining #elvish on freenode, the [Gitter room](https://gitter.im/elves/elvish-public) or the [international user group on Telegram](https://telegram.me/elvish).
 Thanks to [fishroom](https://github.com/tuna/fishroom), the IRC channel, Gitter room and Telegram group are interconnected.
 Chinese speakers are also welcome in #elvish-zh on freenode, or the [Chinese user group on Telegram](https://telegram.me/elvishzh)!

 ## Screenshot